CompilerTeaching/CellularAutomata/README.md

 Building
 --------

+This repository uses the Pegmatite repository as a submodule.
+If you want a working clone, then *make sure that you pass the `--recurse-submodules` argument to `git clone`!*

 This project has a conventional CMake build system.
 To build, typically all that you need to do is run the following commands: